 Radim Passer | Lifetime Achievement in Real Estate

-The fourteenth recipient of the CEEQA award for Lifetime Achievement in Real Estate is founder and Chairman of leading Czech real estate developer Passerinvest Group, Radim Passer.
+Founder and Chairman of leading Czech real estate developer Passerinvest Group Radim Passer, received the 2017 award for Lifetime Achievement in Real Estate.
 The award is given each year to an individual that has made a transformative and durable impact and contribution to the New Europe property sector.

 Born and educated in Communist Czechoslovakia, Radim Passer was 26 years old when the Velvet Revolution swept the country to democracy in 1989 on a tide of popular and peaceful revolt against Soviet rule.
 Though, by his own admission, not a model student, having seen little need to work towards the future offered by “socialist” Czechoslovakia, he was nonetheless active as a university student in pursuing “products” from the communist CMEA (Council for Mutual Economic Assistance) to people from OECD (Organization for Economic Co-operation and Development), and also a talented soccer player with professional ambitions.